 Maximum Duration: Ongoing

 Coverage: Foyer offers a full-health insurance plan – also known as Vollversicherung in German.
-It covers all your medical costs and needs, preventive health screenings, inpatient and outpatient treatments.
+It covers all your medical costs and needs, preventive health screenings, and inpatient and outpatient treatments.

 Minimum Duration: One year